sthinius87/HL-gaps-pub/README.rst

 **Contributing**

 Contributions are welcome!
-Please see the guidelines for details on how to :ref:`contribute <CONTRIBUTING.rst>` to the project.
+Please see the :ref:`CONTRIBUTING.rst` guidelines for details on how to contribute to the project.

 **Authors**